Crabbet Arabian Stud: Travels in Arabia

 The Blunts' Arabian journeys are described in Lady Anne's books Bedouin Tribes of the Euphrates and A Pilgrimage to Nejd, based on her journals, though heavily edited by Wilfrid.
 In the winter of 1877/1878 they left Aleppo for what is now Iraq and reached the camps of Faris, a prince of the Anazzah tribe; Ferhan and other Bedouin leaders.
 Wilfrid became the blood brother of Faris.
 On a subsequent trip in 1881 the couple reached the heart of the Najd in what is now Saudi Arabia.

 Among the horses the Blunts acquired on these journeys were the bay filly Dajania, purchased on Christmas Day in 1877; a dark bay mare eventually named Queen of Sheba, purchased from the Sheykh of Gomussa and his cousin in the summer of 1878; and a chestnut mare named Rodania.
 All three have left many descendants.
 Through their connections among the tribes, the Blunts also heard of a celebrated grey stallion.
 They sent a trusted friend, Zeyd Saad el Muteyri, to buy him; the horse was named Azrek, and became an influential sire.

+Manor and forests of Worth, including Crabbet manor

+The Blunt family (and to include one generation prior, that of a female ancestor, the Gale family), of whom Wilfred was the primogeniture heir, inherited and enjoyed the manor and forests of Worth including Crabbet Park House they erected in Queen Anne Style, since the year 1698.